New York City Mayor Eric Adams indicted, sources say - KESQ

 By Evan Perez, Mark Morales, Kara Scannell, Brynn Gingras and Gloria Pazmino, CNN

-(CNN) — New York City Mayor Eric Adams has been indicted on at least one federal criminal charge, multiple sources familiar with the matter tell CNN.
+(CNN) — New York City Mayor Eric Adams has been indicted on at least one federal criminal charge, multiple sources familiar with the matter told CNN.

 The New York Times was first to report the news of the indictment.

-Adams has previously denied any wrongdoing, and he has frequently repeated that he told members of his campaign and administration to follow the law.
+Adams has previously denied any wrongdoing, and he has repeated that he told members of his campaign and administration to follow the law.
+In a video statement Wednesday night, Adams was defiant and said the charges “will be entirely false, based on lies.”

 The mayor is expected to have several days to turn himself in, according to sources familiar with the case.
 He’s not expected to appear in court Thursday.
 Prosecutors previously informed his attorneys that if charged, he would be summoned to surrender at a future date, multiple sources told CNN.